Compare Rates

 5. Salmon and other fish are known to be greasy and fried

-6. Cheese, cream, sour cream (unless the low-fat versions)
+6. Cheese, cream, sour cream (unless they are low-fat versions)

 7. Organ-related meat, such as liver, which is the worst